A Survey on Stance Detection for Mis- and Disinformation Identification: Lessons Learned and Future Trends

-Modelling the context is a particularly important, yet challenging task.
+\paragraph{Modelling the Context} Modelling the context is a particularly important, yet challenging task.
 In many cases, there is a need to consider the background of the stance-taker as well as the characteristics of the targeted object.
-In particular, in the context of social media, one can provide information about the users such as their previous activity, other users they interact most with, the threads in which they discuss a particular topic, or even their interests~\cite{zubiaga-etal-2016-rumor-spread,gorrell-etal-2019-semeval,li-etal-2019-rumor}.
+In particular, in the context of social media, one can provide information about the users such as their previous activity, other users they interact most with, the threads they participate in, or even their interests~\cite{zubiaga-etal-2016-rumor-spread,gorrell-etal-2019-semeval,li-etal-2019-rumor}.
 The context of the stance expressed in news articles is related to the features of the media outlets, such as source of funding, previously known biases, or credibility~\cite{baly2019multi,darwish2020unsupervised,stefanov-etal-2020-predicting,baly-etal-2020-written}.
 When using contextual information about the object, factual information about the real world, and the time of posting are all important.
-Incorporating those into a stance detection pipeline, while challenging, paves the way towards a robust detection process.
+Incorporating these into a stance detection pipeline, while challenging, paves the way towards a robust detection process.